 3. Using Custom Margin

-There is another option which is the Custom Margins option that can probably solve the excel margins disappeared problem.
-You can use try this solution by following the steps below.
+There is another option which is the Custom Margins option that can probably solve the Excel margins disappeared problem.
+You can try this solution by following the steps below.

 - To start with, go to the Page Layout tab and click on the Margins drop-down under this tab.